velartrill/velartrill.github.io/orig/kestrel.md

 I am so afraid one day I'll put that armor on and it'll never come off again.

 I sit there for a good long while, staring blankly at the handset dock on the table, easily the most unfamiliar thing in the room.
 Inside it's quiet and clear but for what feels like the distant thumping of artillery fire, threatening to get closer if I think about anything, anything at all, if I so much as *move* and my old wounds flare up again.
 I feel so *dirty* I could scrub and scrub for hours and I still wouldn't feel clean, dirty *under my skin*.
-And I don't know how much time actually passes before I finally reach up and wrap my unsteady hand around the receiver and pull it down to my lips.
+And I don't know how much time actually passes before I finally reach up and wrap my unsteady hand around the receiver to pull it down to my lips.

 It's silent for a moment, then I hear a clatter, heavy breathing, and-- "Ambassador?
 Comrade, is all well?"